-4 So, I guess, maybe that is why you are not 5 understanding, because it doesn't actually make sense, 6 because you have been raised to do stuff, as well as, 7 like, talk about the -- and look, so you have been raised 8 to go somewhere.
-Of course you had to talk and figure out 9 where you were going and think about that, but you have 10 been raised to do those two things simultaneously; right?
-11 But, in my mind, yes, the federal 12 government is using this whole focus on indicators like it everybody feel good and think that is something happening; right?
-But, then nothing happens again.
+So, I guess, maybe that is why you are not understanding, because it doesn't actually make sense, because you have been raised to do stuff, as well as, like, talk about the -- and look, so you have been raised to go somewhere.
+Of course you had to talk and figure out where you were going and think about that, but you have been raised to do those two things simultaneously; right?

-13 is a distraction from doing the stuff.
-Of course, we need 14 to be wise, like in terms of where we are going and 15 knowing whether or not we are getting to success; right?
-16 And, of course, I have focused -- I do focus a lot on 17 measuring, but we get the stuff done with the measures; 18 right?
+But, in my mind, yes, the federal government is using this whole focus on indicators like it is a distraction from doing the stuff.
+Of course, we need to be wise, like in terms of where we are going and knowing whether or not we are getting to success; right?
+And, of course, I have focused -- I do focus a lot on measuring, but we get the stuff done with the measures; right?

-19 So, I think that would be the first thing 20 if the Commission has been tasked with coming up with 21 indicators, right, I would just say, okay, that is good, 22 but I want a commitment that actually once you get these 23 indicators, right, like something is actually going to 24 happen; right?
-Because it is cheaper to just have a 25 conversation about the milestones, right, and it makes
+So, I think that would be the first thing if the Commission has been tasked with coming up with indicators, right, I would just say, okay, that is good, but I want a commitment that actually once you get these indicators, right, like something is actually going to happen; right?
+Because it is cheaper to just have a conversation about the milestones, right, and it makes everybody feel good and think that is something happening;